BLUE HORIZON, BOOK 4

 Behind the children and looking like she wanted to stop her daughter from doing her little act ahead of her was Ivy Sparks, the little Lynx looking somewhat slightly scandalized by her daughter’s actions.
 Her gaze met Merlin’s for a moment and she shrugged apologetically, but kept a smile on her face.

 Next was Lori, the white bunny so giddy from joy at the occasion that she was practically skipping down the aisle behind Sparky, she waved and giggled at some of the guests that she recognized.
-Nothing, not even being thrown unceremoniously out of the bridal chambers by Samantha, could dampen Lorelei Easter’s day.
+Nothing, not even being thrown unceremoniously out of the bridal chambers by Samantha, could dampen the day for Lorelei.

-Then the Maid of Honor, Taro Nichols entered.
+Then the Maid of Honor entered.
 The Hestran vixen smiled in the direction of the groom and his best man, looking lovely as ever.
 Merlin felt a bit of warmth seeing her dressed so pretty and looking so happy.
 It was hard to believe that they had once thought Taro dead.

 It was then the music changed, and in stepped his bride.
 Merlin felt as if his heart had leapt into his throat.
 The gown was lovely, but his eyes were caught by the vision wearing it.
 She was smiling, even though she wore a veil.
 To Merlin, she was the most beautiful creature in the known universe, and she was about to take his name in tradition.